 You may work in teams of 2 or 3, but the amount of work you perform will need to scale accordingly.
-Teams of size 1 will be allowed with special permission from the instructor.
+Teams of size 1 might be allowed under unusual circumstances with special permission from the instructor.
 All students will need to have clearly defined roles as demonstrated in the final report and presentation.
+I highly recommend groups of size 3.
+Although the project work will scale with students, the administrative parts will remain constant, so having a large group will make it easier for you.